Actors Headshots advice from Carl Proctor CDG.

 Casting directors and directors.
 They make decisions about whether or not to offer you a meeting, based initially on looking at your photos.
 If it is a suitable photo for the role being cast, that will make them choose to look at your CV and showreel and then hopefully bring you into a casting.

 Agents and actors.
-They experience first-hand how a new set of photos or a photo that suits a role makes a real difference to the number of castings they get.
+They experience first-hand how a new set of photos or a photo that suits a role, makes a real difference to the number of castings they get.
 I think you should take your advice from these people if you need it.
-When looking at photographers’ websites, though some advice is good, I would concentrate on looking at the photos, the package and prices, instead of what some have to say about what casting directors
+When looking at photographers’ websites, or advice from photographers generally, though some advice is good, I would concentrate on looking at their photos, the package and prices, instead of what they have to say about what casting directors are looking for.

 Choosing your photographer